Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Overview of Minnesota Medicaid PCA / CFSS Programs

-Minnesota is in the process of preparing to transition the Personal Care Assistance (PCA) Program into the Community First Services and Supports (CFSS) Program.
-In February 2024, CFSS received federal approval, and on October 1, 2024, the state will begin transitioning from PCA to CFSS.
+Minnesota began the process of transitioning the Personal Care Assistance (PCA) Program into the Community First Services and Supports (CFSS) Program on October 1, 2024.
 This transition will take place over a year to ensure continuance of services for existing PCA program participants.
 During the transition year, both the PCA Program and the CFSS Program will exist.

-For both the PCA Program and the CFSS Program, the program participant self-directs their care and chooses who will serve as their “support worker” (caregiver).
+For the PCA Program and CFSS Program, the program participant self-directs their care and chooses who will serve as their “support worker” (caregiver).
 This allows them to hire a relative or friend to provide care.
-Although many relatives, including an adult child, can be hired, a spouse or parent of a minor cannot be hired via the PCA Program.
-With CFSS, however, a spouse or a parent of a minor will be able to be hired.
+This includes the ability to hire one’s adult child or spouse, or in the case of a minor program participant, their parent.
 Persons who cannot direct their own care can have a representative do so on their behalf.

 PCA and CFSS both offer two service delivery options, and regardless of which option is chosen, the program participant selects their own caregiver.
 In PCA, there is Traditional PCA and PCA Choice, and in CFSS, there is the Agency Model and the Budget Model.
 With Traditional PCA and the CFSS Agency Model, a provider agency is the “employer” and takes on all employment responsibilities.
 This includes hiring the “support worker” chosen by the program participant.
 With PCA Choice and the CFSS Budget Model, the program participant takes on a greater role and is the “employer”.
 The program participant hires and trains their “support worker”.
 However, a fiscal intermediary handles the financial aspects of employment responsibilities, such as tax withholding and caregiver payments, for the program participant.